andre-a-alves/qiskit-sample-test-answers/11ty/_src/questions/Question-12.md

 `qc = QuantumCircuit(1,1)`
 `qc.measure(0,0)`

-This creates a circuit that is still in the $|0\rangle$ state by applying no gates.
+This creates a circuit that is still in the $|0angle$ state by applying no gates.

 #### Let's take a closer look: